fbpx

 FacebookTwitterWhatsApp

 The author also shows the strength of the woman.
 Aissatou is described as strong and opinionated.
 She also leaves her husband once he marries a new wife because she does not believe in polygamy.
-She manages to rebuild her life and create a better life for her and her sons and she is even able to help her friend.
+She manages to rebuild her life and create a better life for herself and her sons and she is even able to help her friend.
 Ramatoulaye also goes through her journey of strength.
-At the beginning of the book you can tell that she is stressed but towards the end she is able to stand up for herself and even seems hopeful.
+At the beginning of the book, you can tell that she is stressed but towards the end, she is able to stand up for herself and even seems hopeful.

 There is also a strong theme of friendship.
 The fact that Ramatoulaye confides her deepest feelings and her problems with Aissatou who is consistently there for her is a beautiful show of friendship.
 Their friendship began when they were children and endures when Aissatou moves away.
 Aissatou also helps Ramatoulaye to take care of her children after Modou abandoned them.